Skip to main content

 Excellent academic work is recognised by the University in the award of Distinctions in the First Public Examination, and by First Class Honours in later examinations.

-• By the award of Collections Prizes to undergraduates for excellent performance in Written Collections;
+• Collections Prizes are awarded to undergraduates for excellent performance in Written Collections;

-• By the award of Prizes at the end of the academic year based on performance over the year;
+• College Prizes are awarded at the end of the academic year, based on performance over the year;

-• By the award of Scholarships to all undergraduates who have been awarded a First Class or a Distinction in the First Public Examination, or a classified examination before their final year;
+• Undergraduate Scholarships are awarded to all undergraduates who have been awarded a First Class or a Distinction in the First Public Examination, or in a classified examination before their final year;

-• By the award of Exhibitions to undergraduates who do not hold Scholarships, in recognition of excellent performance in University Examination, or outstanding performance during the preceding academic year;
+• Undergraduate Exhibitions are awarded to undergraduates who do not hold Scholarships, in recognition of excellent performance in University Examinations, or outstanding performance during the preceding academic year;

 More information about academic prizes and awards can be found in the College’s Green Guide.